fairlearn/fairlearn/docs/user_guide/mitigation.rst

 In the example below, a subset of the `adult dataset <https://www.openml.org/d/1590>`_ is loaded and the correlation between sex and the non-sensitive features is removed.
+This procedure will drop the sensitive features from the dataset.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE